-Physical activity pis crucial for your muscles to stay fit, appropriate in size, tone and capabilities.
-Signs of muscle wasting include visible weight loss, limited definition and loss of muscle strength.
-Sedentary jobs and lifestyles promote muscle atrophy because your daily routine doesn't include activity that challenges your muscles to grow or maintain their current size and strength level, according to the "New York Times" Health Guide.
-In addition to low physical activity, debilitating chronic diseases, such as cancer and severe burns, that keep sufferers bedridden can lead to muscle wasting, as can decreased physical activity related to aging.
+Physical activity is crucial for your muscles to stay fit, appropriate in size, tone and capabilities.
+Muscle wasting symptoms include visible weight loss, limited definition and loss of muscle strength.
+Sedentary jobs and lifestyles promote muscle atrophy because your daily routine doesn't include activity that challenges your muscles to grow or maintain their current size and strength level.

-Neurological causes of muscle wasting are severe and often happen rapidly.
+Neurological causes of muscle deterioration are severe and often happen rapidly.
 Some kind of damage to your nervous system limits physical abilities and range of motion and saps your strength.
-Symptoms of nerve damage and muscle wasting include uncontrolled twitching, muscle cramping, decreased strength and changes in your skin, hair and nails, the National Institute of Neurological Disorders and Stroke reports.
-Neurological diseases that can cause muscle wasting include myasthenia gravis, Guillain-Barré syndrome, Lou Gehrig's disease, muscular dystrophy and spinal-cord injuries, the "Merck Manual" adds.
+Symptoms of nerve damage and muscle wasting include uncontrolled twitching, muscle cramping, decreased strength and changes in your skin, hair and nails, according to the National Institute of Neurological Disorders and Stroke.

 - National Institute of Neurological Disorders and Stroke: Peripheral Neuropathy Fact Sheet